 - Bake clean eggshells at 350 degrees for 8 minutes.
 Let cool and grind to a fine powder.
 Add as a calcium supplement (a teaspoonful does it) to juice, smoothies, etc.

 - Add to your garden to keep cats away that may be using it as a litter box.
 Cats will not like the sharpness under their tender paws.
 Their smell can also reportedly deter deer and repel slugs, snails, and cutworms without resorting to toxic chemicals.
 Maybe tantamount to that, mineral-charged eggshells can be crushed and scattered into each hole before planting.
 Sprinkle additional crushed shells around your plants every couple of weeks.
 Use them to start your seedlings!
 Here’s how.

 - Skin irritations?
 Folklore tells us to drop an eggshell into some apple cider vinegar for a couple of days.
 Apply to skin irritations or itches.

 - Unclog drains: Placed in your sink strainer, they can trap errant solids.
 When they ultimately break down, they will serve to clean pipes on their way out.

-- Doggie defense: Dry eggshells in a 250-degree Fahrenheit oven for 30 minutes.
-Place in plastic bag and roll/crush with rolling pin to a fine powder.
+- Doggie defense: Dry eggshells in a 250-degree F oven for 30 minutes.
+Place in plastic bag and roll/crush with a rolling pin to a fine powder.
 Add to dog food as a supreme calcium supplement (be sure to check with your vet for the proper amount).